wolf81/Quest-old/Carthage/Checkouts/DungeonBuilder/README.md

 The code is based on the Perl and JavaScript versions written by [Donjon](https://donjon.bin.sh).
 The Perl and JavaScript versions can be found in the [Donjon directory](https://github.com/wolf81/DungeonBuilder/tree/master/Donjon) for reference.

-**_PLEASE NOTE: The code is ugly.
-I didn't try to create a proper conversion to Swift of the JavaScript / Perl code.
-Instead I just went with a pretty much one-on-one copy of the JavaScript / Perl code as written bij Donjon.
-The reason being I just wanted to have a quick and dirty dungeon generator for a game I am working on._**
+**_PLEASE NOTE: The code isn't the cleanest Swift possible.
+For now I've just created a mostly 1-on-1 conversion of the Perl & JavaScript versions written by DonJon.
+At least the interface is pretty clean, even if the internals are not._**

 ## Features